Atomic-C/Pursuing-My-Dream/README.md

 - Character animations, simple but functional
 - Effectors 2d, serving as examples of what they can do (with some UI explanations of them)
 - Audio manager script, that handles, dynamically, all of the game sounds
-- All sprites for the yellow slime / ground / trees and bushes are mine.
+- All sprites for the yellow slime / ground / trees and bushes are mine (not using the trees and bushes right now).
 I've spent some time with Aseprite and ended up mading then 😆
 - Background scenery with parallax effects and infinite horizontal / vertical scrolling

 Next steps: